“Once you learn to read, you will be forever free.”

 Why do we believe reading is so important at Seven Stars school?

-We believe there are two key elements in reading that we want our children to acquire:
+There are two key elements in reading that we want our children to acquire:

 FLUENCY - addressed through